Davej66/dfg/README.md

 ## Acknowledgements

-Thanking my mentor [Richard Wells](https://github.com/D0nni387/) for his guidance and support.
-His suggestions during the mid-review led to improvements to website.
+Thanking my mentor [Richard Wells](https://github.com/D0nni387/) for his invaluable guidance and support.
+His suggestions during the mid-review led to improvements to website and my accelerated my development and comprehension..

-Support from the slack community when seeking assistance.
+Support from the slack community when seeking assistance for that gentle nudge in the right direction.